Lack of women in AI roles a problem

 Diversifying leadership for community

-Krishnan notes that narrow demographics cannot serve a diverse population.
+Experts also note that narrow demographics cannot serve a diverse population.
 Innovation requires grassroots perspectives and community leadership to reflect the realities of people living in diverse places like India.
+Sadly, so far the AI leadership has been extremely narrow.

 Designing for different physicalities